epinio/docs/docs/reference/cli/app/epinio_app_watch.md

 Watches the source directory for changes and syncs them into the running pod.

-On the first run (no local state file) a full buildpack push is performed and the running deployment is patched with a supervisor wrapper.
-On subsequent runs only changed files or the rebuilt binary are uploaded via the Epinio API, without going through the buildpack pipeline.
+On startup a full buildpack push is performed and the running deployment is patched with a supervisor wrapper.
+This happens on every `app watch` run so the supervisor is always re-established, even after a plain `epinio app push`.
+While watching, only changed files or the rebuilt binary are uploaded via the Epinio API, without going through the buildpack pipeline.

 Configure binary mode (compiled languages) or override sync paths by placing an `.epinio-sync.yaml` file in the source directory.